Liam-Eagen/BulletproofsPP/README.md

 Bulletproofs use an inner product argument to prove that the inner product of two committed vectors equals a committed scalar by recursively reducing the size of the vectors by half.
-Bulletproofs+ modify this arugment to prove that the value equals the weighted inner product of two vectors.
+Bulletproofs+ modify this argument to prove that the value equals the weighted inner product of two vectors.
 Bulletproofs++ modify this again to show that the weighted inner product of a vector with itself equals the committed value while only committing to the vector once.

-There are two ways to do this, the first works when the weightes are of the same quadratic residue class as negative one and transforms each weighted difference of squares into a product.
+There are two ways to do this, the first works when the weights are of the same quadratic residue class as negative one and transforms each weighted difference of squares into a product.
 The result is an inner product of two vectors of half the length, after which a variant of the weighted inner product argument can be applied.
-The other way uses a seperate norm argument with a modified round structure.
+The other way uses a separate norm argument with a modified round structure.
 See paper for details.

 Both also support a combined linear argument, where the prover can show that a